Michelle Obama ‘Never Fully Took To The Scrutiny’ As First Lady, President Reveals In ’60 Minutes’ Interview

-Michelle Obama wished that she wasn’t married to her husband when he wanted to be President of the United States and she “never fully took to the scrutiny” that came with being first lady, the president revealed in a 60 Minutes interview that aired on Sunday night.
+Michelle Obama wished that she wasn’t married to her husband when he wanted to be president of the United States and “never fully took to the scrutiny” that came with being the first lady, the president revealed in a 60 Minutes interview that aired on Sunday night.

 CBS News recapped the compelling interview, which featured the outgoing president discussing his life experience as the nation’s leader with 60 Minutes’ Steve Kroft.
 Obama was candid in his answers and talked openly about Michelle Obama and how she felt about him becoming the country’s 44th president.